 Assessing Students’ Progress on the Energy Concept Using Three-Dimensional Items (ASPECt-3D) - With Next Generation Science Standards (NGSS) calling for instruction that fosters an integrated understanding of (1) science and engineering practices, (2) crosscutting concepts, and (3) disciplinary core ideas, there is a critical need for assessments that can measure students’ ability to use these three dimensions together to make sense of energy-related phenomena.
 This project is funded by the U.S. Department of Education's Institute of Education Sciences (IES) and builds on a currently funded IES project in which Project 2061 is developing three vertically-equated instruments to assess students’ progress on the energy concept.
-This new project expands on the earlier work by developing assessment clusters made up of both multiple-choice and constructed/open-ended response items that can be used to measure growth in students’ understanding of practices, crosscutting concepts, and disciplinary core ideas from grades 4 through 12.
-Contact: Cari Herrmann Abell, Principal Investigator, firstname.lastname@example.org
+Working with BSCS, this new project expands on the earlier work by developing assessment clusters made up of both multiple-choice and constructed/open-ended response items that can be used to measure growth in students’ understanding of science and engineering practices, crosscutting concepts, and disciplinary core ideas from grades 4 through 12.
+Contact: Cari Herrmann Abell, Principal Investigator.

-Improving Science Assessment for English Learners (ELs) – In a study funded by the National Science Foundation, researchers at AAAS Project 2061 and WestEd are examining a large set of science assessment items to identify linguistic factors that may account for EL students’ underperformance on tests when compared to non-EL students and propose strategies for improving the items.
-Findings from the study will be particularly timely, given the need for new assessments that are aligned to the Next Generation Science Standards and for more effective measures of what students know regardless of their English language status.
-Contact: George DeBoer, Principal Investigator, firstname.lastname@example.org
+Improving Science Assessment for English Learners (ELs) – In a study funded by the National Science Foundation, researchers at AAAS Project 2061 and WestEd examined a large set of science assessment items to identify linguistic factors that may account for EL students’ underperformance on tests when compared to non-EL students and to propose strategies for improving the items.
+Findings from the study are particularly timely, given the need for new assessments that are aligned to the Next Generation Science Standards and for more effective measures of what students know regardless of their English language status.
+Contact: George E. DeBoer, Principal Investigator

 - DeBoer, G. E., Herrmann-Abell, C. F., & Glassman, S. (2016, April).
 Differential Performance of English Learners on Science Assessments: The Role of Cognitive Complexity.
 Paper presented at the Annual Conference of the National Association for Research in Science Teaching.
 Baltimore, MD.

 Measuring Students’ Understanding of Energy - Energy issues are central to modern life, so all students need to develop a strong understanding of basic energy concepts.
-A first step is finding out what they already know, how their understanding builds over time, and what conceptual difficulties they are having and why.
-With a grant from the U.S. Department of Education, Project 2061 is designing assessment instruments to evaluate students’ energy knowledge across a range of topics at the elementary, middle, and high school levels.
-Contact: Cari Herrmann-Abell, Principal Investigator, email@example.com
+A first step is finding out what students already know, how their understanding builds over time, and what conceptual difficulties they are having and why.
+With a grant from the U.S. Department of Education, Project 2061 designed assessment instruments to evaluate students’ energy knowledge across a range of topics at the elementary, middle, and high school levels.
+Contact: Cari Herrmann Abell, Principal Investigator.

 - Herrmann-Abell, C. F., & DeBoer, G. E. (2016, April).
 Using Rasch Modeling to Investigate a Learning Progression for Energy Ideas.
 Paper presented at the Annual Conference of the National Association for Research in Science Teaching, Baltimore, MD.